brsynth/rpviz/README.md

 ## Known bugs and feature requests

+### Short term items:

+Add information into the JSON:
+- Add thermodynamics information for chemical and reaction (`network` dictionary) and at the level of pathways (`pathway_info` dictionary)
+- Add FBA target value for each pathway
+- Add the number of steps for each pathway
-- Add EC number annotations into the JSON network outputted
+- Add EC number annotations
 - Add annotation about if a chemical is in sink
+- Fix the URLs for chemical crosslinks

+Request for more rpSBML examples:
-- Add crosslinks for sequences
+- Add rpSBML example with global score (at least for muconate on the Google Drive)

+Bug fix:
+- Deal with duplicated pathways (for instance, in the Galaxy448 results for muconate, on the Google Drive)

+### For later

+Add information into the JSON:
-- Add crosslinks for reactions
+- Build a dedicated section for sequence crosslinks
-- Add thermodynamics information for chemical, reaction (`network` dictionary) and pathways (`pathway_info` dictionary)
-- Add the pathway scores
+- Add annotation about the rule diameter to reaction nodes
-- Add the number of steps
+- Add crosslinks to template reactions used for the rules
-- Provide the good URLs for crosslinks, not those pointing to identifiers.org